 THE ASTAIRE AND ROGERS

-All five movies that comprise THE ASTAIRE AND ROGERS COLLECTION: VOLUME 1 include a Dolby Digital monaural soundtrack.
-By no means perfect, Warner has made to audio portion of these films sound as good as possible, without the sonic cleanup taking the sparkle of the musical numbers.
-A great deal of the background hiss and surface noise has been cleaned up in the mastering process, which leaves each film with a generally smooth sounding track.
-Fidelity is decidedly limited on these sixty and seventy plus year old tracks, but oneís enjoyment of the musical numbers wonít be.
-Dialogue is crisply rendered and remains totally understandable.
+All five movies contained in THE ASTAIRE AND ROGERS COLLECTION: VOLUME 2 come with Dolby Digital monaural soundtracks.
+Warner has again done a fine job cleaning up these vintage recordings for modern presentation, without the digital processing taking the shine off the musical numbers.
+To a great degree, background hiss and surface noise has been cleaned up in the mastering process, leaving each film with a generally smooth sonic quality.
+Fidelity has all the expected limitations of recordings that are now beyond sixty and seventy years of age, but the musical numbers hold up well enough.
+Dialogue is cleanly rendered and is easy to understand.
 No other language tracks have been included on the DVDs, but English, French and Spanish subtitles are provided.

 or reprinted without the written consent of the publisher.